IonPara/Todo-app-client/README.md

 <pre>● The app authenticates users using JWT (JSON Web Tokens) to safely transmit the information between client and server.
 ● The API keys are saved as environment variables.</pre>

+:floppy_disk: The front-end of the app was deployed on [Netlify.com](https://netlify.com/)
-:floppy_disk: The app was deployed on [render.com](https://render.com/)
+:floppy_disk: The back-end of the app was deployed on [Heroku.com](https://heroku.com/)
- <pre>  Back-end and front-end separately to make the app safer, easier to upgrade and easier to debug.</pre>
+ <pre>  Back-end and front-end separately to make the app safer and easier to debug.</pre>

 The goal of this project is to showcase the ability to build and deploy a full stack application.